Deformations of biorthogonal ensembles and universality: Statement of results

 Here the positive reference measure $\nu$ is a Radon measure on $\K $, possibly varying with $n$, the systems of measurable and complex-valued functions $(f_j)_{j=1}^{n}, (g_j)_{j=1}^{n}$ are such that

 the weight function $w_n:\K \to[0,+\infty)$ is $\nu$-integrable, and the normalization constant $\msf z_n$ is given by

-The entries of a random vector $(x_1,\ldots,x_n)$ distributed according to \eqref{def:biOPE} are seen as random particles $x_j$ in the state space $\K$, and we refer to \eqref{def:biOPE} as a biorthogonal ensemble with $n$ particles.
+The entries of a random vector $(x_1,\ldots,x_n)$ distributed according to \eqref{def:biOPE} are seen as {\rev locations $x_j$ of random particles} in the state space $\K$, and we refer to \eqref{def:biOPE} as a biorthogonal ensemble with $n$ particles.
 Typical absolutely continuous choices of $\nu$ include the ($n$-independent) Lebesgue measure $\dd\nu(x)=\dd x$ on $\R$, $\R^2$ or $\C$, or also the Lebesgue measure restricted to the unit interval $[0,1]\subset \R$.
-In a similar spirit, in a discrete setup we can take $\nu=\nu_n$ to be the counting measure on the rescaled positive integer lattice $\frac{1}{n}\Z_{\geq 0}$, hence varying with the number of particles $n$.
+In a similar spirit, in a discrete setup we can take $\nu=\nu_n$ to be the counting measure on the rescaled positive integer lattice $\frac{1}{n}\Z_{\geq 0}$, hence varying with the number {\rev $n$} of particles.

-The weight function, as well as the functions $f_k=f_{n,k}$ and $g_k=g_{n,k}$, may also depend on the number of particles $n$, although we will not make such dependence explicit in our notation unless needed.
+The weight function, as well as the functions $f_k=f_{n,k}$ and $g_k=g_{n,k}$, may also depend on the number {\rev $n$} of particles, although we will not make such dependence explicit in our notation unless needed.
 Without loss of generality we could have omitted the weight $w_n$ in \eqref{def:biOPE}, since $w_n$ can be absorbed by the reference measure $\nu$ or by the functions $f_k, g_k$, but it will turn out instructive and convenient to separate the dependence on $w_n$ from the rest of the measure.
-In many cases, the functions $f_k,g_k$ and the weight $w_n$ are defined only on $\supp\nu$, and we extend them to the whole set $\K $, say for instance by setting them to be equal to $0$ outside $\supp\nu$.
-Other more natural possible extensions will also appear later on.

-Arguably the most studied of such models are the {\em orthogonal polynomial ensembles} \cite{Konig05, KuijlaarsICM}, obtained when we take $\dd\nu(x)=\dd x$ and $f_k(x)=g_k(x)=x^{k-1}$ on $\K=\R$, such that both determinants are Vandermonde determinants and the distribution becomes
+Arguably the most studied of such models {\rev \eqref{def:biOPE}} are the {\em orthogonal polynomial ensembles} \cite{Konig05, KuijlaarsICM}, obtained when we take $\dd\nu(x)=\dd x$ and $f_k(x)=g_k(x)=x^{k-1}$ on $\K=\R$, such that both determinants are Vandermonde determinants and the distribution becomes

 For $w_n=\ee^{-nV}$ and $V$ sufficiently regular and with sufficient growth at $\pm\infty$, this is the probability distribution of the eigenvalues in the {\em unitary invariant random matrix ensemble}